 Instead of burdening your MVP with excessive complexity, streamline your offering to deliver a refined solution.
 By prioritising the most critical features and avoiding feature overload, you can ensure that your product meets the core needs of your target audience.
 In a world brimming with options, simplicity and focus can be the key to capturing users' attention and establishing a strong foundation for your startup's success.
 Remember, in the quest for innovation, less can often mean more.
 Embrace simplicity and stay true to your vision to create a powerful, user-centric product that resonates with your audience and leaves a lasting impression in the market.

-Accelerate learning: embrace a swift feedback loop
+Accelerate learning: go for a swift feedback loop

 In the fast-paced world of startups, timely feedback is the backbone of progress.
 However, a big MVP can slow down the feedback loop, affecting the flow of valuable insights from early adopters.
 The journey to perfection may seem tempting, but delaying the product launch to achieve flawlessness can come at a high cost.